 By finding and removing the obstacles to this self-healing power, such as poor diet, toxicity, stress, or unhealthy habits, Dr. Natalie can help you nurture your own self-healing process with nature-based remedies.

+In our initial visit we will discuss your health goals and concerns, your personal and family medical history, complete any pertinent physical exams, and make any appropriate referrals.
 We are unique beings and each patient receives an individualized treatment plan based on their specific goals and needs.
 It is my intention to partner with you on your wellness journey and to develop a relationship of trust and accountability so that your medical care has the impact that you're looking for.

 Schedule a 30 minute follow up for acute medical needs, or a brief check-in regarding your established treatment plan.
 Schedule a 1 hour follow up for a comprehensive review of your progress and treatment plan, and to explore continued care aligned with your goals.